awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 + `1.24`
 + `1.23`

-For important changes to be aware of for each version in extended support, see [Release notes for extended support versions](kubernetes-versions-extended.md)\.
+For important changes to be aware of for each version in extended support, see [Review release notes for Kubernetes versions on extended support](kubernetes-versions-extended.md)\.

 The following Kubernetes versions are currently available in Amazon EKS extended support, with the additional requirement that **you cannot create new clusters with these versions**:
 + `1.22`
 + `1.21`

-  For information on these versions, see [Release notes for versions 1\.21 and 1\.22](kubernetes-versions-1-21-1-22.md)
+  For information on these versions, see [Review release notes for Kubernetes versions 1\.22 and 1\.21](kubernetes-versions-1-21-1-22.md)

 ## Amazon EKS Kubernetes release calendar<a name="kubernetes-release-calendar"></a>